huntdatacenter/docs/docs/governance/lagtun.md

 ## Resolutions

 Lagtun gives recommendations on our development in the form of resolutions.
+The format was introduced in Lagtun #4 (2021-10) with the intention to allow for an inclusive decision making process and multilateral cooperation.

 ::: tip